-22. Agape Village Building Fund
+22. Caritas Agape Village Building Fund

-The Agape Building Fund is a restricted designated sub-fund set up under the Agape Fund for donations with tax-exempt receipts.
+The Caritas Agape Village Building Fund is a restricted designated sub-fund set up under the Agape Fund for donations with tax-exempt receipts.
 The usage of the tax-exempt donations under the Agape Fund requires the approval of the Board of the Council and the Board of Trustees.
-The Agape Building Fund has been designated primarily to fund the construction and operations of Agape Village at Lorong 8 Toa Payoh on a 3,000 square metre piece of land owned by the Titular Roman Catholic Archdiocese of Singapore.
+The Caritas Agape Village Building Fund has been designated primarily to fund the construction and operations of Caritas Agape Village at Lorong 8 Toa Payoh on a 3,000 square metre piece of land owned by the Titular Roman Catholic Archdiocese of Singapore.

-The Council intends to create a new one-stop Catholic Services hub where people in need can connect to the charities and services under its umbrella to help those in need, regardless of race, language or religion.
-It will also bring together the common services of our Catholic charities under one roof - integrated case management, counselling, legal aid, medical aid, care-giver support, skills training and job matching for displaced workers and professionals, mentoring and life skills, coaching for the poor and marginalised in our society.
+The Council has created a new one-stop Catholic Services hub where people in need can connect to the charities and services under its umbrella to help those in need, regardless of race, language or religion.
+It also brings together the common services of our Catholic charities under one roof - integrated case management, counselling, legal aid, medical aid, care-giver support, skills training and job matching for displaced workers and professionals, mentoring and life skills, coaching for the poor and marginalised in our society.

-The Council completed the construction of Agape Village end June 2015 at total cost of \$14,000,000 (including contingencies) and received the Temporary Occupation Permit on 24 July 2015.
+The Council completed the construction of Caritas Agape Village end June 2015 at total cost of \$14,000,000 (including contingencies) and received the Temporary Occupation Permit on 24 July 2015.